 1) Is having an ongoing candid dialogue at work better than ignoring differences and pretending that they do not exist?

 2) If someone misrepresents key facts in a meeting on purpose, are they lying?

 3) Do people all over the world think that teamwork means collaboration with their peers?

 4) Is being mildly authentic at work generally preferable to showing rigid emotional restraint?

 5) Does honest feedback generally motivate all staff, world wide, regardless of culture?

-If you answered YES for all five questions, I would suggest that you try to understand your biases, and start unlearning the universality of your beliefs..
+If you answered YES for all five questions, I would suggest that you try to better understand your biases, and start unlearning the universality of your beliefs..
 Otherwise forget about being effective in the global workplace.